jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 #define USE_DISPLAY_ST7789                   // [DisplayModel 12] Enable ST7789 module
 ```

-## Pin configuration
+## Post-flash configuration

-TODO: note tweak needed to expose GPIO33 for the Buzzer
+Once the custom Tasmota firmware is built and flashed, further configuration is needed.
+Follow the Tasmota docs to configure it and access its web interface.

+### Allow ESP32 SPI0 OPI pin assignment

+Tasmota's built-in ESP32-S3 configuration prevents the user from assigning any of the in-package PSRAM octal SPI (OPI) pins to peripherals. **When not using the PSRAM on the V1 board**, Tasmota needs to be reconfigured to allow this:

+* Main Menu -> Configuration -> Module
+    * Observe GPIOs 33 through 37 are not visible
+* Main Menu -> Configuration -> Template
+    * Set GPIOs 33, 35, 36 to User
+    * Save
-### Main Menu -> Configuration -> Module
+* Main Menu -> Configuration -> Module
+    * Observe the GPIOS are now visible

+N.B.
+Tasmota Templates are a helpful abstraction, but if this doesn't work then go to Main Menu -> Configuration -> Other, set all the GPIO `0`s to `1`s, check the Activate Template button, then click Save.

+### Commands

+Tasmota supports two different kinds of buzzer, one that takes an on/off signal and one that is driven directly.
+The buzzer on this board is the latter, so run the following Tasmota [Command](https://tasmota.github.io/docs/Commands/):

+`BuzzerPwm 1`

+(This is an alias of `SetOption111`.)

+### Pin configuration

+The next step is to tell Tasmota which pins are connected to which peripherals.

+Navigate in the web UI to Main Menu -> Configuration -> Module.

+**Reminder: this is currently for V1 hardware.**

 * GPIO0 - Button - 1 (this is the middle button on the side of the board)
+* GPIO1 - ADC Voltage (TODO: this seems to cause crashes)
-* GPIO1 - Option A - 3 (this can be any unused pin; toggling it runs the on/off commands for the screen)
+* GPIO2 - Option A - 3 (this can be any unused pin; toggling it runs the on/off commands for the screen)
 * GPIO4 - SPI DC - 1
 * GPIO5 - SPI CS - 1
 * GPIO6 - SPI CLK - 1